Dr-Chaos/GreenLuma-Reborn-App/README.md

 [Download GreenLuma Reborn 1.7.0](https://www5.zippyshare.com/v/QPRQMpDZ/file.html)

 The "DllInjector.ini" in the download link has already been modified by me to automatically include NoHook mode.
-Just follow the [installation instructions](https://github.com/linkthehylian/GreenLuma-Reborn-App#can-i-get-banned-for-using-greenluma-reborn-). **Do not** edit it.
+Just follow the [installation instructions](https://github.com/linkthehylian/GreenLuma-Reborn-App#can-i-get-banned-for-using-greenluma-reborn-) and skip step three. **Do not** edit it.

 ![alt text](https://i.imgur.com/3ybkaYg.png)